wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

  /opt/OSIsoft/EdgeCmd/edgecmd
 ```

-**Note:** You can access it without using the full path on Linux.
+**Note:** You can access EdgeCmd without using the full path on Linux.

-Most options that you can configure using REST, you can also configure using the edgecmd utility and command line arguments.
-Generally, the configuration and administrative REST interfaces are exposed through the command line.
-Access to reading and writing data to the Edge Data Store Storage Component, OMF Ingress, and SDS Read/Write capabilities are only available through using the REST API.
+Most configuration options that can be done using REST can also be done using the edgecmd utility and command line arguments.
+Configuration and administrative REST interfaces are generally exposed through the command line.
+Read/write capabilities to the EDS storage component, OMF ingresss and SDS read/write capabilities are only available using the REST API.

 Example: View system configuration using edgecmd: